FAQs about the S.A.M. tool

 Who do I contact with questions or feedback about S.A.M.?

 RMI will continue to update new features and capabilities for the S.A.M. tool as they are developed.
-Please contact the RMI team () to request troubleshoot help, suggest improvements, or share feedback about your experience of using the S.A.M. tool (and thank you in advance for using and helping us improve S.A.M!).
+Please contact Hadia Sheerazi, Manager (hadia.sheerazi@rmi.org), to express interest in collaborating on S.A.M.
+Tool 2.0, request troubleshooting help, or share feedback about your experience of using the S.A.M. tool (beta).

 How should I cite/reference S.A.M.
 Tool in publications, online use etc.?